 The inescapable symbol of Veliko Târnovo, this reconstructed fortress dominates the skyline and is one of Bulgaria’s most beloved monuments.
 The former seat of the medieval tsars, it boasts the remains of more than 400 houses, 18 churches, the royal palace, an execution rock and more.
 Watch your step: there are lots of potholes, broken steps and unfenced drops.
 The fortress morphs into a psychedelic spectacle with a magnificent night-time Sound & Light Show.

-5. The Rotunda of St George (Sveti Georgi)
+5. The Roman Rotunda Saint George in Sofia.

 6. Belogradchik Fortress